As Brene' Brown writes in her book Gifts of Imperfection:

 - Send compassion and love to the part(s) of you that feel(s) shame.

-- Breathe and cry through feelings of shame as this will help release and heal it.
+- Breathe and cry through feelings of shame as this will help release and heal them.

-- Have the courage to choose forgiveness of yourself and others.
+- Have the courage to choose forgiveness for yourself and others.

 - Mantras that may be helpful to repeat:

-- I accept that I am feeling shame; However, I am not my shame; I am that which is aware of my shame.
+- I accept that I am feeling shame; However, I am not my shame; I am that who is aware of my shame.